martencassel/vmware-tkg/README.md

 - Find out what files are required to download in order to setup a specific TKG release version
 - Automatically download and install the Tanzu CLI for a specific standalone TKG version (including kubectl)
-- List the avilable versions of TKG that is published on VMware CUstomer Connect
+- List the avilable versions of TKG that is published on VMware Customer Connect
 - Download a specific file for a TKG version, such as a OVA file

 ## Installation